 - Enjoy the Beaches: From the busy scene in Kuta with sunbathing and nightlife, to more upscale and sophisticated resorts in South Bali, there's a beach for everyone.
 Seminyak and Legian are wide, popular beaches, but there are plenty of other options away from the busy west coast.

 - See the Interior: Lakes, volcanoes, rice terraces — the lush interior of Bali outside of Denpasar is enjoyable.
 Villages clinging to the slopes of active volcanoes and hot springs are options.
 Fortunately, Bali is small enough that day trips can be made to explore the rainforest without the need for an overnight stay.
 Grab a motorbike (Ubud is a central place to start) and go!

 - Diving and Snorkeling: The diving in Bali is often cheaper than that in Thailand and even more rewarding.
 Scuba shops abound.
 Mantas and mola-mola (sunfish) regularly call into nearby Nusa Penida.
 The black sands of Amed on the northern part of the island lure divers who come to see the old USAT Liberty wreck and enjoy good shore diving.

 Tips for Finding Flights to Bali

 Denpasar International Airport (airport code: DPS), officially Ngurah Rai International Airport, is Indonesia's second-busiest airport.
-Fortunately, the little airport was renovated in 2013 and 2014 making it both beautiful and more able to greet the many arriving passengers.
+Fortunately, the little airport was renovated in 2013 and expanded in 2018, making it both beautiful and more able to greet the many arriving passengers.

 The airport serves as a hub for Garuda, Wings Air, Lion Air, and Indonesia AirAsia — four airlines with flights servicing all of Indonesia and Southeast Asia.
-Direct flights can be found from Europe, the Middle East, China, Japan, Australia, Russia, and other places.
+Direct flights can be found from Europe, the Middle East, China, Japan, Australia, Russia, and other eastern hubs.

 Inconveniently, there are still no direct flights from the United States to Bali.
 American travelers can get the best deals by first flying into Bangkok or Kuala Lumpur, then taking a budget "hop" down to Bali.